Cataract surgery at Woodland Hospital

 How long will it take for me to recover from my cataract surgery?

-Cataract surgery is classed as day case procedure meaning should be able to go home a few hours after the operation.
+Cataract surgery is classed as day case procedure meaning you should be able to go home a few hours after the operation.
 You will then be booked a follow up appointment with your Ophthalmologist following your procedure before being discharged from Woodland Hospital’s care.

 You should go to your optician for an eye test three to six weeks after your operation as you will usually need new glasses.